bryanthowell-tableau/tableau_tools/README.txt

     2.6 TableauConnection Class
     2.7 Published Datasources in a Workbook
-    2.8 Adding an Extract to an Existing TableauDatasource 2.9 Modifying Table JOIN Structure in a Connection (unfinished) 2.10 Creating a TableauDatasource from Scratch (unfinished)
+    2.8 Adding an Extract to an Existing TableauDatasource 2.9 Adding Data Source Filters to an Existing Data Source 2.10 Defining Calculated Fields Programmatically
+    2.11 Modifying Table JOIN Structure in a Connection (unfinished) 2.12 Creating a TableauDatasource from Scratch
+    2.13 Creating and Modifying Parameters
 3. tabcmd
     3.1 Tabcmd Class
     3.2 Triggering an Extract Refresh